hdShang/arxiv-daily/docs/cs-CL/2025-09-25/papers/250921450v1-llm-based-support-for-diabetes-diagnosis-opportunities-scenarios-and.md

 ---
 layout: default
-title: LLM-Based Support for Diabetes Diagnosis: Opportunities, Scenarios, and Challenges with GPT-5
+title: "LLM-Based Support for Diabetes Diagnosis: Opportunities, Scenarios, and Challenges with GPT-5"
 ---

 # LLM-Based Support for Diabetes Diagnosis: Opportunities, Scenarios, and Challenges with GPT-5